neuroailab/cs375/2025/hw1/README.md

 2. **Report**
    - Provide a PDF or Markdown report that includes:
      - [2 Points] A brief explanation of the code you implemented
      - [3 Points] An image of the accuracy, loss and circular variance plot, along with a description of the final accuracy values.
-Observer the trends in loss decrease, accuracy increase and kernel circular variance.
-Specifically remark on when during the training do the filters seem to get tuned for direciton selectivity.
+Observe the trends in loss decrease, accuracy increase and kernel circular variance.
+Specifically remark on when during the training do the filters seem to get tuned for direction selectivity.
-     - [2 Points] An image of the kernel visualziation plot of the first layer along with a brief description of some qualitative properties of some of the filters.
+     - [2 Points] An image of the kernel visualization plot of the first layer along with a brief description of some qualitative properties of some of the filters.
      - [3 Points] Visualizations of 3 individual filters of your choice and their rotation and frequency selectivity plots.
 Pick filters that illustrate a clear bias and describe what they seem to be selective for.

 You will submit both files on the submission link on Canvas.